-- (v) Residential Mortgage Backed Securities with a legal final maturity of 32 years from issue, and an expected maturity of at least 5 years.
-Interest is recognised at an effective rate 4.04% (2009: 5.07%). - (vi) Some of the funders used by the company and its controlled entities provide payment of an upfront commission at the point of origination of a mortgage loan.
+- (iii) Residential Mortgage Backed Securities with a legal final maturity of 32 years from issue, and an expected maturity of at least 5 years.
+Interest is recognised at an effective rate 4.98% (2010: 4.04%). - (iv) Some of the funders used by the company and its controlled entities provide payment of an upfront commission at the point of origination of a mortgage loan.
 A portion of this upfront commission is then paid back via reduced ongoing management fees over a period of 5 years.
 Interest is also charged on this facility.
 The company recognises the upfront commission from these funders as a loan.
 The principal and interest will be paid back over the 5 year period.
-Interest is recognised at an effective rate of 5.43% (2009: 5.84%)
+Interest is recognised at an effective rate of 6.13% (2010: 5.43%)